-Except where specified as Discretionary or Non-Complying Subdivision Activities in Rules 15.2.3.3 and 15.2.3.4, any subdivision of land in any zone, which complies with all of the Site and Zone Standards, is a Controlled Subdivision Activity, with the Council reserving control in respect of:
+Except where specified as Discretionary or Non-Complying Subdivision Activities in Rules 15.2.3.3 and 15.2.3.4, any subdivision of land in any zone. which complies with all of the Site and Zone Standards, is a Controlled Subdivision Activity, with the Council reserving control in respect of:

-- The protection of vegetation and landscape features; - Provision for street scape planting within the road and public spaces; - The preservation and enhancement of the indigenous vegetation, within the 'Forest Hill" Rural Residential zone, and the removal and control of wilding pines. - Measures to provide for the establishment and management of open space, including native vegetation, within the open space areas shown on the Hanley Downs Structure Plan.
+- The protection of vegetation and landscape features: - Provision for street scape planting within the road and public spaces; - The preservation and enhancement of the indigenous vegetation, within the 'Forest Hill' Rural Residential zone, and the removal and control of wilding pines. - Within the R(HD) and R(HD-SH) Activity Areas of the Hanley Downs area of the Jacks Point Resort Zone, measures to provide for the establishment and management of open space, including native vegetation, within the open space areas shown on the Hanley Downs Structure Plan.